mazwat/mazwat.github.io/uml-lm.md

 ### Class Diagrams

 Class Diagrams are used to model object-orientated systems.
 It is the one diagram which can be directly translated into code.
-It has entities which represent:
-Classes with functions and variables
+It has entities which represent classes with functions and variables:
  - List item
  - Interfaces
  - Enumerations

-It can also be used to model relationships between classes Dependency
+It can also be used to model relationships between classes like:
+- Dependency
 - Association
 - Aggregation
 - Composition
 - Inheritance
 - Realisation/Implementation

 ## Tools for making UML